JuliaGraphics/Luxor.jl/docs/src/howto/geometrytools.md

-The `randompointarray(boundingbox, distance)` method fills the boundingbox with random points up to `distance` units apart using a Poisson Disk Sampling method.
+The `randompointarray(boundingbox, distance)` method fills the boundingbox with random points up to `distance` units apart using a Poisson Disk sampling method.

 ```@example
 using Luxor, Colors # hide